adospace/layouts/itemscontrol.md

 <TextBox Text="{itemName,mode:twoway}"/>
 ```
 to have a textbox for each item able to modify the itemName property of TestViewModelItem (note again mode:twoway).
 ItemsControl has one nice properties like ItemsPanel that allows you to specify which panel ItemsControl must use to arrange children elements.
-By default ItemsControl uses a Stack panel with Verrical orientation.
+By default ItemsControl uses a Stack panel with Vertical orientation.
 For example try use a Stack with Horizontal orientation:
 ```xml
 <ItemsControl ItemsSource="{itemsCollection}" SelectedItem="{currentItem,mode:twoway}" VerticalAlignment= "Center" HorizontalAlignment= "Center">